AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 \texttt{cash out amount} = 1 + 1 \cdot (1-2) = 0
 $$

-At this point, the HA are liquidated and their collateral goes to the protocol.
+At this point, the HA is liquidated and their collateral goes to the protocol.
 They cannot claim anything.

-In general, the cash out amount of HAs can go to zero if the price drops to:
+In general, the cash out amount of a HA can go to zero if the price drops to:

 $$
 \texttt{current price} = \frac{y}{x+y}\cdot \texttt{initial price}